 Solar power only works during the daytime and needs to be used in the home as it is generated.
 Because solar power is fed into the home to directly reduce your power bill, to benefit from solar power you need to be able to use most of the solar power as it is generated during the day, most of the time.

 If no one is home during the day, there are still ways to benefit from a small solar power system without too much trouble.
 A 3kW system will output approximately 1kW-2kWs of power much of the time, and on average around 12kWh a day, meaning you don’t need to have a high power usage to use a good percentage of the solar power.
 The base load of your house will typically include a fridge, freezer, a few lights and appliances that are left on.
-Often this, along with pool pumps and other appliances will add up to around 6-10kW/h during the daytime.
+Often this, along with pool pumps and other appliances that can be controlled with a timer will add up to around 6-10kW/h during the daytime.

-The other main point to remember is that it is often quite easy these days to put appliances and pool pumps to run on timers.
+As mentioned, the other main point to remember is that it is often quite easy these days to put appliances and pool pumps to run on timers.
 The 5 main examples are pool pumps, air conditioning/ heating, the washing machine, the dryer and the dishwasher.
-If you are able to run any or all of these on timer during the day when the sun is shining, it is not only possible to maximise the benefit of a smaller system, but you may be able to justify a much larger system, especially at the moment with low system prices and significant government rebates.
+If you are able to run any or all of these on timer during the day when the sun is shining, it is not only possible to maximise the benefit of a smaller system, but you may be able to justify a much larger system, especially at the moment with low solar panel prices and significant government rebates.

 With battery storage now available, it is also possible to store any excess solar power to be used in the evening.
 For more information about hybrid solar and solar storage please submit an enquiry and we can talk through your options.

 3. Don’t install solar pv if you have small power bills